surma/surma.dev/content/things/omt-for-three-xr.md

   }

   _init() {
-    // Init balls’ position and velocity
+    // Initialize balls’ positions and
-    // with random values
+    // velocities with random values
   }

   start() {